appuio/docs/services/02_general_concepts.rst

 Docker allows us to define what a container should look like using simple configuration files (called Dockerfiles).
 If we build said configuration files, we get an image that can be run on any machine with the docker binary.
 The Docker Hub provides access to a vast amount of images that have been created by others and that are ready to be pulled and run.

 The main advantage of containers is that they contain everything they need to run, which basically guarantees that they run the same on any machine (in local development as well as in production).
-This confidence is important if one is considering the usage of fully automated deployment strategies.
+This confidence is important if one is considering the usage of fully automated deployment strategies like Continuous Deployment.

 **Relevant Readings / Resources**